-Today I found an old Fortunte magazine on my shelf dated March 2005.
-Warren Buffet is on the cover – looking a good 13+ years younger – and the title proclaims: “The best advice I ever got.”
+Today I found an old Fortune magazine on my shelf dated March 2005.
+Warren Buffet is on the cover – looking a good bit younger – and the title proclaims: “The best advice I ever got.”
 Perhaps this had more significance to me because I was wrapping up my MBA and about to start full-time at Deloitte, but I kept it, thinking I would open it up from time-to-time.
-Uh, well. . .
-Today was the first time in 13 years, here we go.
+Uh, well. . . first time I opened it in many years, here we go.

 You’re right not because others agree with you, but because your facts are right.
 Advice to Warren Buffet (CEO of Berkshire Hathaway) from his father.
 Classic advice from the sage of Omaha, Willing to be different.
 Winning because his facts are right.